-Despite some understandable hesitance, investors quickly realized the potential of our business model.
+Despite some initial hesitance, investors didn't take long to realize the potential of our vision.
 New technologies such as microtrenching would allow for fast deployment, and the three-layer approach would make the broadband market more dynamic because it would mirror the extreme specialization that now characterizes every area of our culture.
-When each layer specializes in its area of expertise, it's easier to sense what consumers want and quickly evolve in that direction, and this is key to the success of our model.
+When each laver specializes in its area of expertise, it drives better results, ultimately leading to better customer service, better network architecture principles and better maintenance, which are all key to the success of our model.